adityavaish/mcp-apps/README.md

 ## Security Considerations

-- These servers only allow operations permitted by your authentication permissions
+- These servers only allow operations permitted by your authentication permissions.
-- Basic security measures prevent destructive operations
+- Basic security measures prevent destructive operations.
-- Authentication uses Azure AD for secure access
+- Authentication uses Azure AD for secure access.
-- Consider additional security measures depending on your specific requirements
+- Consider additional security measures depending on your specific requirements.

 ## License